AsgardCms/Documentation/v2/upgrade-guides/user.md

 The value after `can:` is the corresponding key in your `permissions.php` file.

+**`users.php` config file rename**

+the `users.php` configuration file was renamed to `config.php` in the User module.

+This mean if you used those configuration items in your modules you need to replace:

+- `config('asgard.user.users`
+- by: `config('asgard.user.config`

 ## <a name="upgrade-1.14.0" class="anchor" href="#upgrade-1.14.0">From 1.13.1 to **1.14.0**</a>